-Specifically, by the end of our program, we expect you are able to do the following:
+Specifically, by the end of our program, we expect students are able to do the following:

-- Make recommendations for improving ethical crisis responses within organizations.
-(Crisis Communication course)
+- Make recommendations for improving ethical crisis responses within organizations

-- Articulate how to spread innovations to facilitate change.
-(Diffusion of Innovations course)
+- Articulate how to spread innovations to facilitate change

 Flexible Online Program

 Courses are all online in uniquely synchronous and asynchronous formats.
-Our 7000-level courses are offered synchronously over Zoom, and 5000-level courses are offered in an asynchronous format (completing assignments and watching lectures online in your own time).
+Our 7000-level courses and our 8310 course are offered synchronously over Zoom, and 5000-level courses are mostly offered in an asynchronous format (completing assignments and watching lectures online in your own time).
 Required Zoom classes are offered on weekday evenings or weekends and class times are listed in the US Central Time Zone.
 No matter where you live, or your day-time commitments, you can engage in a mission-driven program focused on practical application.

 Future Career Opportunities

-Our MA graduates work in numerous industries in Arkansas and across the country.
+Our M.A. graduates work in numerous industries in Arkansas and across the country.
 Many of our graduates go into careers in leadership and management.
 To support your career development, we will aid you in connecting with our diverse alumni network.
 Students use our degree for moving into various corporate leadership roles as change agents, both inside organizations and within their communities.
 Others excel in public relations, fundraising, consulting, and government.
 Overall, we see our grads start or extend their careers working for local or national corporations, nonprofit organizations, universities, state government agencies, and more!

 Nonprofit Management Certificate – Equips executives, directors, and managers of nonprofit organizations with the tools they need to succeed, as well as students interested in the nonprofit sector.
 This program requires in-person coursework.

-Human Resources and Organizational Communication Certificate – Gain specialized knowledge of effective interpersonal communication practices to human resource functions and contexts.
+Human Resources and Organizational Communication Certificate – Gain specialized knowledge of effective interpersonal communication practices to apply to human resource functions and contexts.
 This program requires in person coursework.